FabrizioBrancati/SwiftyBot/README.md

 - Create an application
 - Add an hosting service and connect it to your GitHub repository
 - Add at least 1 environment, 2 is better
-- Use the [Vapor Toolbox](https://github.com/vapor/toolbox) to deploy you bot
+- Use the [Vapor Toolbox](https://github.com/vapor/toolbox) to deploy your bot

-If you need more help through this steps, you can read [How to create a Facebook Messenger bot with Swift](https://www.fabriziobrancati.com/SwiftyBot-2) blog post.
+If you need more help through this steps, you can read [???](https://www.fabriziobrancati.com/SwiftyBot-3) blog post.

 ## Telegram
 - Set a secret key in `TELEGRAM_SECRET` environment variable